fishline/Py2crazy/README.md

     Py2crazy/Python-2.7.5/python -m super_dis test.py

 Most terminals support colors, so you should be able to see the yellow highlights.

+To programmatically access this data, `import super_dis` and hook into the proper functions from your code.

 (Note that `super_dis.py` works only with Py2crazy, not with regular Python.)